Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_23.png' width=500>

+> aside negative
+>  After clicking "Get" you may see a message saying "Getting Data Ready.
+This will take at least 10 minutes.".
+In this case simply continue this quick-start and come back to this step when we start using this dataset.

 ### Install CARTO Analytics Toolbox from the Snowflake Marketplace

 Now you can acquire CARTO’s Analytics Toolbox from the Snowflake Marketplace.
 This will share UDFs (User defined functions) to your account that will allow you to perform even more geospatial analytics.